iwagumi_featuredimage

 ✅ Fix: Move it slightly left or right (⅓ from the edge).

-❌ Mistake 2: Mixing Too Many Plant Species
+❌ Mixing Too Many Plant Species

 Too many textures and colors destroy the minimalist aesthetic.